-So, you’ve written a document – a report, proposal or manuscript, a press release, blog post or CV – and it needs to be perfect.
+So, you’ve written a document and it needs to be perfect.
 Trouble is, you’re now so close to it that you can’t see the wood for the trees.

-However good your writing, when words represent your business or brand you know that even one typo won’t reflect well.
+However good your writing is, when words represent your business or brand you know that even one typo won’t reflect well.
 You might be asking yourself, ‘Can I afford to hire a proofreader?’ when the question really should be, ‘Can I afford not to?’

 You could do with a second pair of eyes, but how much does proofreading cost?